 "Read-All-the-Words" Texts "Read-in-Other-Ways" Texts What it mostly looks like Children read all the words on the page.
-Children study and "read" the pictures.
-They talk with friends about the texts.
-What else might children do with these books?
+Children study and the pictures.
+They to friends about the What else might children do with these books?
 Children may also notice and talk about the illustrations and story information.
 Children may notice the print and attempt to decode some words.
 Why it's important Children strengthen their understanding of the alphabetic principle.
 Children engage with familiar and new texts, extending their oral language.
 Who chooses the texts?
 Teacher chooses some texts.
-Students choose from a wide selection. ifting the Balance Burking & Vator DODEV
+Students choose from a wide selection.